 Since the zoo is close to downtown, there’s plenty of places to stay nearby including some of my favorite San Diego boutique hotels.

 What else is on your California bucket list?

 I hope this list has helped inspire you with all of the places to see in California before you die.
-For more specifics, check out my detailed guides on how to spend 3 days in San Diego, a weekend in Los Angeles, and a great San Francisco itinerary for first time visitors.
+For more specifics, check out my detailed guides on how to spend 3 days in San Diego, or the perfect Los Angeles itinerary.

 Pin it for Later!